AntonyCorbett/OnlyM/README.md

 # OnlyM

 Windows Meeting Media player using C# and WPF.
 Currently in the early stages of development.
-Please don't send feature requests or bug reports at this stage.
+Please report any problems in the Project Issues section.

 ### Download

 If you just want to install the application, please download the [OnlyMSetup.exe](https://github.com/AntonyCorbett/OnlyM/releases/latest) file.

+### Documentation

+See the [wiki](https://github.com/AntonyCorbett/OnlyM/wiki) for basic instructions.

 ### License, etc